-Then I actually went and did it and travelled to 37 countries from 2013-2016 and it turned out to be one of the best and smartest decisions I’ve ever made.
+Then I actually went and did it and I travelled the world from 2013-2016 and it turned out to be one of the best and smartest decisions I’ve ever made.

 What would YOU do if you only had 6 months to live?

-This is probably the single greatest personal development question I’ve ever heard!
+This is probably the greatest personal development question I’ve ever heard.